smfm-project/sen2mosaic/docs/source/command_line.rst

                             .epsg-registry.org/.

     optional arguments:
+    L2A_FILES             Sentinel 2 input files (level 2A) in .SAFE format.
+                            Specify one or more valid Sentinel-2 .SAFE, a directory containing .SAFE files, or multiple granules through wildcards (e.g. *.SAFE/GRANULE/*).
+Defaults to
+                            processing all granules in current working directory.
+    -st START, --start START
+                            Start date for tiles to include in format YYYYMMDD.
+                            Defaults to processing all dates.
+    -en END, --end END    End date for tiles to include in format YYYYMMDD.
+                            Defaults to processing all dates.
+    -res 10/20/60, --resolution 10/20/60
+                            Specify a resolution to process (10, 20, 60, or 0 for
+                            all).
+    -a NAME, --algorithm NAME
+                            Specify an image compositing algorithm ('MOST_RECENT',
+                            'MOST_DISTANT', 'TEMP_HOMOGENEITY').
+Defaults to
+                            'TEMP_HOMOGENEITY'.
+    -b NAME, --balance NAME
+                            Perform colour balancing when generating composite
+                            images ('NONE', 'SIMPLE' or 'AGGRESSIVE').
+Defaults to 'NONE'.
+    -c, --correct_mask    Apply improvements to sen2cor cloud mask.
     -o DIR, --output_dir DIR
-                            Optionally specify an output directory.
-If nothing specified, downloads will output to the present working directory, given a standard filename.
+                            Specify an output directory.
+Defaults to the present working directory.
     -n NAME, --output_name NAME
-                            Optionally specify a string to precede output filename.
+                            Specify a string to precede output filename.
+Defaults to 'mosaic'.
+    -v, --verbose         Make script verbose.

+Options are available for different compositing algorithms (``-a``), colour balancing options (``-b``), and cloud mask correction (``-c``).
+The compositing algorithms select which pixels to prioritise in the output mosaic: 'MOST_RECENT' prioritises pixels from the latest images, 'MOST_DISTANT' from the earliest images, and 'TEMP_HOMOGENEITY' prioritises pixels from the tiles that are the most cloud free to produce a consistent image (recommended).
+Colour balancing alters the pixel values from images captured at different times to reduce the appearance of seam lines between images: 'NONE' does not alter pixel values, 'SIMPLE' performs histogram matching between image composites at the same tile, and 'AGGRESSIVE' aims to match the pixel values of adjacent satellite overpasses based on their overlap.
+We recommend testing these three approaches to see which is most appropriate for your application.
+Mask correction adds a buffer around the cloud masks from ``sen2cor`` to remove residual cloud: until ``sen2cor`` is updated we recommend this is always activated.

-For example, to run L3B.py in the directory ``/path/to/L3A_tiles/`` which contains level 3A files to create a 200 x 200 km output tile in the UTM36S projection, input:
+For example, to run ``mosaic.py`` in the directory ``/path/to/36KWA_data/`` which contains level 2A files to create a 200 x 200 km output tile in the UTM36S projection at 20 m resoluton, input:

 .. code-block:: console

-    s2m mosaic -te 700000 7900000 900000 8100000 -e 32736 /path/to/L3A_tiles
+    s2m mosaic -te 700000 7900000 900000 8100000 -e 32736 -res 20 /path/to/36KWA_data

-To do the same operation, but specifying an output directory and a name to prepend to outputs from this tile, input:
+To do the same operation, but specifying an output directory, a name to prepend to outputs from this tile, and performing inter-scene colour balancing and corrections to the sen2cor mask, input:

 .. code-block:: console

-    s2m mosaic -te 700000 7900000 900000 8100000 -e 32736 -o /path/to/output/ -n my_output /path/to/L3A_tiles
+    s2m mosaic -te 700000 7900000 900000 8100000 -e 32736 -res 20 -o /path/to/output/ -n my_output -b AGGRESSIVE -c /path/to/36KWA_data